 You prefer transparent pricing and flexible monthly contracts

-In this case, consider ZoomInfo: an AI GTM platform that includes website visitor identification alongside 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
+In this case, consider ZoomInfo: an all-in-one AI GTM Platform that includes website visitor identification alongside 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
 Where Lead Forensics tells you which company visited, ZoomInfo's GTM Context Graph connects that visit to buyer intent signals, conversation history, and CRM data to show why that visit matters and what to do next.
+Smartsheet, using ZoomInfo's data and intent platform, saw an 84% increase in MQLs sent to sales, a 26% increase in opportunity rate, and a 59% increase in win rate, the kind of closed-loop attribution that visitor identification alone cannot deliver.
+(Smartsheet Case Study)

 We've included a detailed look at ZoomInfo later in this review as the next step for teams that need more than visitor identification.
 If you're ready to explore the platform, you can start with ZoomInfo's free trial here.